View Marlene Schaar's Obituary on journaltimes.com and share memories

 January 21, 1947 – August 20, 2019

-RACINE – Marlene Dee (nee: Harrison) Schaar, age 72; beloved wife of Roger Schaar; dear mother of Kelly Ann (Bryan) Swiggett; grandmother of Christopher & Kyle Swiggett; and great-grandmother of Harper Mae Swiggett; passed away unexpectedly at Ascension All Saints Hospital on Tuesday, August 20, 2019.
+RACINE – Marlene Dee (nee Harrison) Schaar, age 72, passed away unexpectedly, surrounded with the love of her family, at Ascension All Saints Hospital on Tuesday, August 20, 2019.

-Funeral services will be held in Draeger-Langendorf Funeral Home on Saturday, August 31, 2019 at 10:00 am.
+Funeral services will be held in Draeger-Langendorf Funeral Home on Saturday, August 31, 2019 at 1000 am with Pastor Ryan O'Connell officiating.
 Interment will be at West Lawn Memorial Park.
-Visitation will be in the funeral home on Friday from 5:00 – 7:00 pm and Saturday from 9:00 – 10:00 am.
+A reception will follow.
+Visitation will be in the funeral home on Friday from 500 – 700 pm and Saturday from 900 – 1000 am.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY